elibenton/personal-website/content/blog/a-first-attempt-at-something-else.md

 city: "Claremont, California"
 country: "United States"

-description: "To start off this three part series on “The Lists”, we try to learn from students what they were, why they were made, and if they are really so different from practices that have existed outside the Claremont bubble for some time."
+description: "To start off this three part series on “The Lists,” we try to learn what they were, why they were made, and if they are really so different from practices that have existed outside the Claremont bubble for some time."

 color: "yellow"
 type: "audio"